Roger Ebert: Politics

 Ebert opposed the Iraq War, writing: "Am I against the war?
 Of course.
 Do I support our troops?
 Of course.
 They were sent to endanger their lives by zealots with occult objectives."
-He endorsed Barack Obama for re-election in 2012, citing the Affordable Care Act as one important reason for his support of Obama.
 He was concerned about income inequality, writing: "I have no objection to financial success.
 I've had a lot of it myself.
 All of my income came from paychecks from jobs I held and books I published.
 I have the quaint idea that wealth should be obtained by legal and conventional means–by working, in other words–and not through the manipulation of financial scams.
 You're familiar with the ways bad mortgages were urged upon people who couldn't afford them, by banks who didn't care that the loans were bad.
 The banks made the loans and turned a profit by selling them to investors while at the same time betting against them on their own account.
 While Wall Street was knowingly trading the worthless paper that led to the financial collapse of 2008, executives were being paid huge bonuses."
 He voiced tentative support for the Occupy Wall Street movement: "I believe the Occupiers are opposed to the lawless and destructive greed in the financial industry, and the unhealthy spread in this country between the rich and the rest."
 Referring to the subprime mortgage crisis, he wrote: "I have also felt despair at the way financial instruments were created and manipulated to deliberately defraud the ordinary people in this country.
 At how home buyers were peddled mortgages they couldn't afford, and civilian investors were sold worthless 'securities' based on those bad mortgages.
 Wall Street felt no shame in backing paper that was intended to fail, and selling it to customers who trusted them.
 This is clear and documented.
 It is theft and fraud on a staggering scale."
+Reviewing Charles Ferguson's Inside Job (2010), he wrote, "There is no moral justification for how Wall Street functions today."

-He was also sympathetic to Ron Paul, noting that he "speaks directly and clearly without a lot of hot air and lip flap".
-In a review of the 2008 documentary I.O.U.S.A., he credited Paul with being "a lonely voice talking about the debt", proposing based on the film that the US government was "already broke".
+He was concerned about the national debt of the United States.
+In a review of the documentary I.O.U.S.A.
+(2008), he wrote based on the film that the US government was "already broke".
 He opposed the war on drugs and capital punishment.
+He lamented declining educational standards in the United States, blaming both rightwing schoolboards and teachers' unions.